ksedgwic/lightning-pos/README.md

 ## Compile and Upload

-To configure the PoS terminal please copy config.h.template to config.h and edit as appropriate for your situation.
+To configure the PoS terminal please copy config.h.template to config.h and edit as appropriate for your setup.

 Press the "Upload" button to compile and load into the Arduino.